mindsharelabs/mindshare-api/README.md

 ## 2.1.3
 - Fixed an issue with multiple accordion blocks triggering each other.
-- Generally usability upgrades to container block.
+- General usability upgrades to container block.

 ## 2.1.2